some people-oriented hotels that provided pet supplies

 The first thing to keep in mind is that not all pets are suitable for air travel.
 Therefore, consider three key factors before making your decision.

 Once you are sure that your pet can fly with you, the next step is to book a ticket for you and your pet.
-There are some tricks in choosing a comfortable and suitable airline.
+There are some tricks in choosing a comfortable and suitable airline in 2021.

 If the airline allows pets, check the pet policy details for pet fees, breed restrictions, size limits, etc to determine whether you can bring your pet along with you in the cabin.
 If the airline or your destination only allows service dogs and emotional support dogs in the cabin, you might have to check in your pet.
 Your pet will be separated from you for hours and experience a new and unpredictable journey alone.
 We reviewed some popular pet-friendly airlines and listed their features below: